Child Abuse

 While I’m pretty vocal about disapproving of the fact that so many kids spend most of their waking hours with strangers rather than with their families, the sad fact is that it is more common for a family member or friend to abuse or neglect children physically, psychologically, verbally, or sexually.
 That betrayal by someone who the child should be able to trust is, in fact, one of the most damaging parts of abuse or neglect in a psychological or spiritual sense.

-The most recent statistics I’ve seen say that 1 in 3 females and 1 in 5 males experiences some kind of sexual abuse by the time he or she is 18, and that only covers the assaults that are reported.
+The most recent statistics I’ve seen say that 1 in 3 females and 1 in 5 males experience some kind of sexual abuse by the time he or she is 18 and that only covers the assaults that are reported.
 It is well-known that the vast majority of incidents are never reported.
 Many of the women I’ve known closely have been victims of abuse as children or rape or attempted rapes as adults.
-(Actually, I’ve just found a link that may help with figures if you’re so inclined—National Clearinghouse on Child Abuse and Neglect Information.)
+(Actually, I’ve just found a link that may help with figures if you’re so inclined—the Child Welfare Information Gateway.)
 A fair number of the men I’ve known have been similarly victimized.
 Since I’m one of those who was raped as a child, I find it difficult to read much of the literature that is produced on the topic and cannot research the statistics very well.
 The prevalence of the problem is a sign of a deep sickness in our world.

 Statistically, the incidence of abuse seems to be getting worse.
 The following is an excerpt from the executive summary of the Third National Incidence Study of Child Abuse and Neglect.
 The study was done in 1995 under the auspices of the U.S. Department of Health and Human Services.